 As I re-read what I wrote, an interesting thought came to me: what if your child comes to you and says they want to go to Harvard and major in Communications?
 What do you do?
 (Note, I’m not picking on communication majors.
 I am trying to make a point that the cost of attendance at said school is much higher than the salary the person is expected to make once they graduate.)
 I’m not sure what I would do in that situation.
 I think I would have a talk with them to explain the debt versus anticipated income possibilities with their choice.

 What are your thoughts?
-Is retirement your number one goal followed by your child(ren)s college tuition?
+What is you priority, save for college or retirement?
 What about if they want to go to an Ivy League school for a low salary major?